-The proposed bill, known as the Digital Right to Repair Act, aims to enhance the rights of consumers and independent service providers regarding the diagnosis, maintenance, and repair of digital products.
-It mandates that digital product manufacturers must provide necessary documentation, parts, and tools to independent service providers or product owners, ensuring they have access to updates and repairs without undue restrictions.
-The bill specifically prohibits manufacturers from using parts pairing technology that limits the installation of non-approved replacement parts and requires them to supply tools and documentation without excessive charges.
-Additionally, it outlines the definitions of key terms such as "digital product," "independent service provider," and "authorized service provider."
+The proposed bill, titled the Digital Right to Repair Act, aims to enhance the rights of consumers and independent service providers regarding the diagnosis, maintenance, and repair of digital products.
+It mandates that digital product manufacturers must provide independent service providers and product owners with necessary documentation, parts, and tools for repairs, including updates or changes made to software or firmware.
+Additionally, manufacturers are prohibited from using parts pairing technology that restricts the installation of non-approved replacement parts, and they must ensure that any security features can be reset during repairs.
+The bill also outlines the terms under which documentation, parts, and tools must be provided, ensuring that costs are reasonable and comparable to those offered to authorized service providers.

 Statutes affected: